-by Jay Murdock, SDKC Safety Editor

 The 20 Essentials should be a check list for each trip.
 It is inherent that we use those items that will aid us in unexpected situations.
 A VHF radio and GPS are expensive, but not having these may be far more costly.

 In addition to all of the techniques involved in handling a kayak in varied conditions, the most important key is staying together.
 There is safety in a group, with all the resources it has.
 The principle is simple: the head kayak is “Point”, and the last kayak is the “Safety”.
-Everyone stays between these two, and does not leave the group without telling someone.
+Everyone stays between these two and does not leave the group without telling someone.
 The challenge is not to get strung out beyond yelling distance.
-If someone needs to stop, you yell out “stop”, which is relayed up the line, and all stop.
+If someone needs to stop, you yell out “stop”, which is relayed up the line, and all should then stop.
 Point and Safety should always have a VHF.
+It is up to the person on Point to set the pace in order to keep the group together.
+That requires this person to periodically look back to see where everyone is.

 SAFETY ADVICE- Unless you need to cross open water, always “hug” the shore, even on calm days.
 This will keep you safer from power boats, and if the wind suddenly increases, you are much more likely to get to shore and “wait it out”.
 If you must cross open water, do so in groups, and only after checking the sky for oncoming squalls.
 Fast approaching clouds often have high winds proceeding them.
 In our area, Santa Ana winds can come up fast, so always check the weather report before you paddle.